A critic, a control freak, and a micromanager walk into a conference room… Do you know the punch line to this joke? No?

 Warning to the Micromanager: If you can only hire people or manage employees that you have to sit on to squeeze the job out of them, then they’re not adding value — and neither are you.
 Sooner or later, that will become clear to everyone, including your management.

-Next week, I’ll offer some suggestions for helping these stock characters improve their management behavior.
+In the next post, I’ll offer some suggestions for helping these stock characters improve their management behavior.